shashwatacharya30/web_Scraping_Amazon_BestSellerBook/README.md

 test2.py is the latest scraped version which gives the full_detail

-Scrape_test2.csv shows how it is extracted
+Scrape_test.csv shows how it is extracted